 - Completion of the TEAS with the following minimum scores:

 Science 35, and

-Please contact the Testing Center for the cost to the exam.
 There is no limit to the number of times the exam may be taken.
 The exam must be taken by the end of South Arkansas Community College’s business day on the day the application to the program is due.
 Beyond earning the minimum TEAS scores, TEAS composite scores will be used for admission purposes in the event of selection for the final Program student position(s) if candidate(s) have identical GPA for the sum of the prerequisite courses.
 Provide, with the Application items, a copy of the TEAS score sheet(s).

-10. All of these must be completed (or begun if immunization series) before the start date of the program.
+- All of these must be completed (or begun if immunization/vaccination series) before the start date of the program.
 All of these are at personal cost to the student.

-A. Completion of physical examination form by a health care provider.
+A. Completion of physical examination form by a treating medical provider.

 C. Hepatitis B vaccination (or signed waiver – student must be aware that signing a Waiver may limit student acceptance at particular clinics, which will limit student learning and attendance, which may delay student from beginning and/or finishing Program/Clinical Site requirements).

 D. Completion of Healthcare provider cardio-pulmonary resuscitation. (including infant, child, and adult).
 Completion of Automated External Defibrillator (AED) device training.

 E. Complete Basic First Aid course including bleeding, sprains, and seizure information.